David S. Ferriero, archivist of the United States, is retiring

 “Our credibility, so important to our mission, understandably has been questioned,” Ferriero wrote on his blog.
 “I take full responsibility for this decision and the broader concerns it has raised …[and] pledge to restore public confidence in this great institution.”

-The archives is headquartered in a massive 84-year-old granite and limestone landmark on Pennsylvania Avenue in Washington’s Federal Triangle.
+The National Archives is headquartered in a massive 84-year-old granite and limestone landmark on Pennsylvania Avenue in Washington’s Federal Triangle.
 A “temple to American history,” Ferriero called it.

 The agency also has a large, more modern complex in College Park, Md.

-Deputy Archivist Debra Steidel Wall will serve as Acting Archivist until the President nominates and the Senate confirms a successor.
+Deputy Archivist Debra Steidel Wall will serve as acting archivist until the president nominates and the Senate confirms a successor.

 “It is not easy to leave you with our important work continuing, especially initiatives to foster equity and enhance the employee and customer experiences,” Ferriero told his staff.
 “However, our profession is one of stewardship, where despite our enduring responsibilities, we are here for what amounts to a brief period of time.”